hmslima/sambahsacompletegrammar/sambahsa.md

 It's important that you know how to say the verb “there be”, in the sense of existence.
-It's is pretty similar to english, I'll use the noun “anghen” {Angën}, which means “person”, and the adverb “her” {her}, which means “here”, in the following example:
+It's is pretty similar to english, I'll use the noun “anghen” {Angën}, which means “person”, and the adverb “her” {her}, which means “here”, in the following examples:

 **Sont anghens her {sont Angëns her} –** []{#anchor-85}there are persons here